bellmit/attic/articles/modifications.rst

 Where permitted by this Charter, an instrument can, as part of its effect,

-1. Add a rule or article to this Charter.
+1. Add an article to this Charter.

-   The enacting instrument can, optionally, specify a title for the new rule.
+   The enacting instrument can, optionally, specify a title for the new article.

-2. Repeal a rule or article from this Charter.
+2. Repeal an article from this Charter.

-   When a rule or article is repealed, it ceases to be a rule or article and its power is set to 0.
+   When an article is repealed, it ceases to be an article and its power is set to 0.

-3. Amend the text of a rule or article in this Charter.
+3. Amend the text of an article in this Charter.

-4. Retitle a rule or article in this Charter.
+4. Retitle an article in this Charter.

-5. Change the power of a rule or article with power no greater than the power of that instrument.
+5. Change the power of an article with power no greater than the power of that instrument.

+6. Change the order of a range of articles, provided that none of the articles in that range have a power greater than the power of that instrument.

 An amendment is any effect that falls into the above classes.
-Rule changes always occur sequentially, never simultaneously.
+Article changes always occur sequentially, never simultaneously.

-An amendment can take effect only if its full text was published to the members, along with an unambiguous and clear specification of the method to be used for changing the rule, at least 4 days and no more than 60 days before it would take effect.
+An amendment can take effect only if its full text was published to the members, along with an unambiguous and clear specification of the method to be used for changing the article, at least 4 days and no more than 60 days before it would take effect.

-When an instrument enacts a rule or changes a rule's power, that rule's new power is set to the minimum of:
+When an instrument enacts an article or changes an article's power, that article's new power is set to the minimum of:

 1. The power specified in that instrument;

 2. The power of that instrument itself; and

-3. The maximum power allowed by other rules.
+3. The maximum power allowed by other articles.

-This regulation provides the only mechanism by which regulations can be created, modified, or destroyed, or by which an entity can become a regulation or cease to be a regulation.
+This rule provides the only mechanism by which articles can be created, modified, or destroyed, or by which an entity can become a article or cease to be an article.

 Proposals
 ---------